 - PWR!
 Parkinson’s Wellness Recovery: PWR is a comprehensive program that integrates the latest research on Parkinson’s disease and rehabilitation, exercise and wellness.
 This program is shown to reduce symptoms, restore function and improve quality of life for patients with Parkinson’s disease.

-- Wheelchair Mobility Clinic: Our multidisciplinary team will assist you throughout the process to ensure proper fitting, delivery and training in the use and care of your wheelchair.
+- Wheelchair clinic: Our multidisciplinary team will assist you throughout the process to ensure proper fitting, delivery and training in the use and care of your wheelchair.
 We provide comprehensive assessments for both manual wheelchairs and power wheelchairs.

 - VitalStim Therapy: VitalStim helps treat dysphasia disorders (difficulty swallowing).